 Students must attend the closest centre to their home that offers their language.
 Classes run each Saturday morning for three hours and usually start at 8:30 am.
 Below is a full list of languages available and teaching centres for SCL.
+Some Continuers courses also run through SCL specifically for students from that language background.
 Subject to change